Let’s face it, if you do not know the fundamental rules of kitchen design, then designing your kitchen layout can be harder than Chinese algebra!

-Rule 1 – Your kitchen should not be the main thoroughfare to the rest of your home.
-This means traffic should not cross the kitchen work triangle.
+Rule 1 Your kitchen should not be the main thoroughfare to the rest of your home.
+This means foot traffic should not cross the kitchen work triangle.
+(An exception can be made for the refrigerator).

 Rule 4 – Appliance doors or entry doors should not interfere with the work centres.